Chilton, Wisconsin: Water

 The south branch of the Manitowoc River snakes through Chilton.
 Some of the river is navigable, but it is unused except for recreational canoeing.
 A widening of the river called Lake Chilton has been used for ice skating in winter.

 Education

 Chilton's public schools are administered by the Chilton Public Schools.
 The district has one high school, Chilton High School, one elementary school, Chilton Elementary School, and one middle school, Chilton Middle School.

 Chilton Area Catholic School is a private Roman Catholic grade school in the city.

 Healthcare

 Ascension Calumet Hospital is a 25 bed critical access hospital.
 There are 5.3 primary care physicians per 100,000 population in Chilton compared to the statewide average of 75.6.
-Chilton is located in a primary care Health Professional Shortage Area (HPSA) qualifying the area as a medical desert.
+Chilton is in a primary care Health Professional Shortage Area (HPSA) qualifying the area as a medical desert.
 By 2035, Chilton is expected to have a 79.2% deficit in physicians, the third largest predicted deficit in Wisconsin.
 There are no behavior health physicians in Chilton.